 BWF Official Rulebook of Badminton: [PDF Download Option]

-Badminton for Children: BWF organise annual tournaments for badminton kids under the age of 19.
+Badminton Rules for Kids: BWF organise annual tournaments for badminton juniors under the age of 19.

 Game-changer League Rules: Showcase National Badminton League (NBL) begins in Britain.